 CSCS is an acronym for Central Securities Clearing System.
 The Central Securities Clearing System Plc is a subsidiary of the Nigeria Stock Exchange (NSE) which started operations in 1997 as the major financial infrastructure for the Nigerian capital market.

 Thus, the CSCS is the Central Depository for the Nigerian capital market with the responsibility for storing, clearing and settlement of securities transactions.

 Specifically, we can identify the functions of the Central Security Clearing System in the Nigerian capital market as follows:

 - It serves as a Central depository for share certificates of companies quoted on The Nigerian Stock Exchange.

-- It serves as a Sub-registry for all quoted securities
+- Serves as a Sub-registry for all quoted securities

 - It issues central securities identification numbers to shareholders; and

-- It serves as a Custodian for local and foreign instruments.
+- It is the Custodian for local and foreign instruments.